forthy42/net2o/wiki/squid-mining.md

 [up](squid.md) [back](squid-chain.md) [next](squid-fed.md)

+_“Mining” (or better called “Minting“) is the process of creating coins (money in circulation).
+It shall not be confused with earning money, where no new coins are created, just existing coins are transferred._

 # The $quid: Useful Investment & Ethical Mining

 _What valuable to base a crypto currency on?
 Or what is a worse crime